-The Department of Economics, Business, and Accounting offers majors in accounting, economics, financial management, and marketing.
+The Department of Economics, Business, and Accounting offers majors in accounting, economics, financial and marketing management.
 The Department offers a distinctly "Hillsdale" approach to economics and business administration, utilizing the methodology and context of a liberal arts college to present the nature, scope, and function of economic exchange and business decision-making within a democratic, free-market society.